DNN-Based Speech Presence Probability Estimation for Multi-Frame Single-Microphone Speech Enhancement: Introduction

-Inspired by the approach in~\cite{heymann_generic_2017}, in this paper we propose to use a data-driven SPP to estimate the required correlation matrices and speech IFC vector for the MFMVDR and MFMPDR filter.
-More in particular, we use a bidirectional long short-term memory (BLSTM)~\cite{graves_framewise_2005} deep neural network (DNN) to estimate speech and noise masks from the noisy STFT magnitudes, from which two different SPP estimates are derived.
-Aiming at achieving a robust performance, the DNN is trained on the TIMIT~\cite{garofolo_darpa_1993} and NOISEX92~\cite{varga_assessment_1993} datasets using 4 noise types and a signal-to-noise-ratio (SNR) range from -5 to \unit[20]{dB}.
-Experimental results for non-matched noise types show that the proposed DNN-based SPP estimates improve the speech quality as predicted by objective measures compared to the model-based SPP estimate~\cite{gerkmann_unbiased_2012}, where the MFMVDR filter outperforms the MFMPDR filter.
+Inspired by the approach in~\cite{heymann_neural_2016}, in this paper we propose to use a data-driven SPP to estimate the required speech IFC vector for the MFMPDR filter.
+More in particular, we use a bidirectional long short-term memory (BLSTM)~\cite{graves_framewise_2005} deep neural network (DNN) to estimate the SPP in each TF bin given the noisy STFT coefficients.
+Aiming at achieving a robust performance, the DNN is trained on the WSJ0~\cite{paul_design_1992} and NOISEX92~\cite{varga_assessment_1993} datasets using a signal-to-noise ratio (SNR) range from 0 to \unit[20]{dB}.
+Experimental results for non-matched noise types and partially non-matched SNRs show that using the proposed DNN-based SPP estimate yields a larger speech quality improvement compared to the model-based SPP estimate~\cite{gerkmann_unbiased_2012}.
+Furthermore, when utilizing either of the SPP estimates to implement an MFMPDR or a WG, the benefit of exploiting speech IFCs is confirmed~\cite{schasse_estimation_2014,fischer_combined_2016}.